House committee to review Integrity Commission Act

 Retired president of the Court of Appeal Justice Seymour Panton was appointed the new chairman in October, following the departure of Justice (Retd) Karl Harrison, who resigned, effective August 31.

-The other members of the Commission are former Contractor General Dr Derrick McKoy; Eric Crawford; and Auditor General Pamela Monroe Ellis.
+The other members of the Commission are Retired Justice Lloyd Hibbert; Eric Crawford; and Auditor General Pamela Monroe Ellis.

 The Integrity Commission was appointed on February 26, 2018, under the new Integrity Commission Act which was passed by the House of Representatives in 2017.